 - Eating quickly

-- Eating large amounts when you are not hungry
+- Eating large amounts when you're not hungry

 - Eating alone due to embarrassment

-In cognitive-behavioral therapy, a mental health professional will teach you how to keep track of your eating and change your unhealthy eating habits.
+Cognitive-behavioral therapy can help you keep track of your eating and change your unhealthy habits.
 This may involve learning how to respond to tough situations and how to feel better about your body shape and weight.

-In interpersonal psychotherapy, a counselor will help you look at your personal relationships and make changes in areas that are negatively affecting your life.
+In interpersonal psychotherapy, a counselor helps you look at your personal relationships and make changes in areas that negatively affect your life.